lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

    :class: refbox

    | Mode:     All Modes
-   | Panel:    Context :guilabel:`Shading` → sub-context :guilabel:`Material` → :guilabel:`Ramps`
+   | Panel:    Context *Shading* → sub-context *Material* → *Ramps*

 In many real life situations — like skin or metals — the color of diffuse and specular reflections can differ slightly, based on the amount of energy a surface receives or on the light angle of incidence.
-The :guilabel:`Ramp Shader` options in Blender allow you to set a range of colors for a :guilabel:`Material`, and define how the range will vary over a surface, and how it blends with the 'actual color'
+The *Ramp Shader* options in Blender allow you to set a range of colors for a *Material*, and define how the range will vary over a surface, and how it blends with the 'actual color'
 (typically from a material or as output of a texture).